-- Students who plan to attend a different college should check with that college's admission requirements to ensure that dual credit courses will transfer, either as required or elective courses. - Students should have the ACT/SAT scores sent to the institution offering the credit, even if they do not plan to attend that institution.
+- Students who plan to attend a different college should check with that college's admission requirements to ensure that dual credit courses will transfer, either as required or elective courses. - Students should have the ACT/SAT scores sent to Marshall University, even if they do not plan to attend MU.
 This will make the dual enrollment process run more smoothly.